 An insulation statement is now compulsory on all new tenancy agreements signed since 1 July 2016.

-The landlord must disclose if there is insulation in the rental home, where it is, what type and what condition it is in so the tenant can make an informed decision.
+In it the landlord must disclose whether there is insulation in the rental home, where it is, what type and what condition it is in so that the tenant can make an informed decision.
 Insulation will be compulsory in all rental homes from 1 July 2019.